lesterchan/wp-dbmanager/README.md

 ## Changelog
 ### Version 2.72
+* FIXED: Uses escapeshellcmd() to escape shell commands
+* FIXED: Do not allow LOAD_FILE to be run
-* FIXED: Use dbmanager_is_valid_path() to check for mysql and mysqldump path.
+* FIXED: Uses dbmanager_is_valid_path() to check for mysql and mysqldump path.
 Fixes arbitrary command injection using backup path.
 Props Larry W. Cashdollari.
-* FIXED: Use realpath() to check for backup path.
+* FIXED: Uses realpath() to check for backup path.
 Fixes arbitrary command injection using backup path.
 Props Larry W. Cashdollari.

 ### Version 2.71
 * NEW: Bump to 4.0